-Whether you're a first-time homebuyer or you're looking to take on an additional property, it's important that you understand what a mortgage is, how it works, and which options are right for you.
+Whether you're a first-time home buyer or looking to take on an additional property, it's important to understand what a mortgage is, how it works, and which options might be right for you.

 How do you get a mortgage?